Bosonic Quantum Gravity According to the Global One-Dimensionality Conjecture: Global Bosonization

-In the other words, the integrability problem consists in the equations (\ref{bcof}).
-However, the Bogoliubov coefficients are additionally constrained by the hyperbolic rotation condition (\ref{pr1}).
-By this it is useful to apply the superfluid parametrization, for which the solutions are
+In the other words, now the whole integrability problem of the theory is contained in the evolutionary equations (\ref{bcof}).
+Nevertheless, the Bogoliubov coefficients are additionally constrained by the hyperbolic rotation condition (\ref{pr1}) and, for this reason, this is useful to apply the so-called superfluid parametrization, for which the solutions are given ad hoc as follows

 where $\mu[h]$ is a mass scale